BETH-A/Secrets/README.md

  Secrets app developed as a way to practice Authentication & Security practices.

-Used Mongoose-Encrypt -> upgraded to Hashing
+Used Mongoose-Encrypt -> upgrade to Hashing -> upgrade to Salting & Hashing passwords using bcrypt -> upgrade to Passport.js